Mortgage liens: What buyers need to know | key4.ch

 As soon as the financing provider receives the land registry’s confirmation, the provider can release the loan amount.

-How can a mortgage lien be waived?
+How can a mortgage lien be revoked?

 It is therefore advisable to be very diligent with paper mortgage certificates in particular.
 This is because the land registry can only change or delete the certificates if they exist.
 If the paper is lost, there is a risk of a lengthy process for declaring the security invalid, by which a court declares a security to be “powerless” to protect the debtor.